nativanando/react-setup/README.md

 ## Overview

-It provides an initial structure for setting up a development environment for React using the airbnb style guide, eslint and prettier.
+It provides an initial structure for setting up a development/production environment for React using the airbnb style guide, eslint and prettier.

 ## Environment